 Financial Aid and Satisfactory Academic Progress Policy for Fall 2012 and Spring 2013 Semesters Students must maintain satisfactory academic progress in their chosen program of study in order to be awarded and continue to receive scholarships, grants, and loans, and to maintain their student employment through Berklee College of Music.
 For federal funds and Berklee grant funds, a student’s CumGPA must be at least 2.00 on a 4.00 scale; for Berklee scholarships, the CumGPA must be at least 2.50.

-A student who receives financial aid or a scholarship and fails to make satisfactory academic progress will be notified of that fact by the Office of Financial Aid and/or the Office of Scholarships and Student Employment after grades have been posted at the end of the semester.
+A student who receives financial aid or a scholarship and fails to make satisfactory academic progress will be notified of that fact by the Office of Student Financial Services after grades have been posted at the end of the semester.
 The first notice is considered a warning notice.
 If the student fails to improve his or her standing as required by the end of the next academic term, the student’s awards will be cancelled.
 In the case of extenuating circumstances, the student may appeal the denial of aid to the Office of Enrollment.

 Financial Aid and Satisfactory Academic Progress Effective Summer 2013 Semester